about life

 woman?
 I'm inclined to doubt it."

-"the Official
+"The Official

 Bulletin declared that the Poles should be as proud of me as the Germans are